NSO-developer/external-id-allocation/README.md

 commit
 ```

-then create an allocation request (the current example will just created a random intiger).
+then create an allocation request (the current example will just created a random intiger, or you can test it with the ipam-server.py in the test folder).
 The allocating service needs to be an existing instance

 ```
 set external-id-allocation request service-1 allocating-service /vlan[name=volvo]